ABRG-Models/Stalefish/reading/README.md

  * **box_depth**: Contains **FrameNNN/n_boxes** array of values, for each
      sample box

+ * **centre_box_index**: The index of the sample box which is on the designated 'centre line' (usually defined as being at some angle about the brain axis).

  * **computed**: A boolean.
 If 0, then the autoalign (or lmalign) process was not computed.